saastechacademy/foundation/project-ideas/fulfillment-center-mgmt/rejectOrderItems.md

 The `rejectOrderItems`

-In following case, first run query to find all ordersItems and then pass list of the OrderItems to this service. to reject orders items within a given facility for a specific product where it's part of an in-progress shipment.
+list of the OrderItems to this service to reject. reject orders items within a given facility for a specific product where it's part of an in-progress shipment.
 This action is typically taken when a product is found to be defective, unavailable, or needs to be removed from pending fulfillments due to other reasons.

+Using input parameters, a DynamicView is prepared.

+For each OrderItem in rejectOrderItem list,

+1. If `cascadeRejectByProduct` is `Y`, reject not only the passed in OrderItem, parameters.orderId and parameters.orderItemSeqId are ignored.
+Instead, all OrderItems for given Product.
+   - Add OrderItem and OrderItemShipGroup to the OrderShipment entity.
+    - add to the condition list,
+      - facilityId	= parameters.facilityId AND
+      - statusId = `APPROVED` AND
+      - productId = parameters.productId.

+2. If

+Primary lookup entity is OrderShipment
+If maySplit is `Y`, Look OrderShipment by orderId and shipGroupSeqId else, orderId and orderItemSeqId.

+**Parameters**
+* "orderId":
+* "orderItemSeqId":
+* "productId":
+* "facilityId":
+* "rejectToFacilityId":
+* "updateQOH":
+* "rejectionReasonId":
+* "maySplit": Defaults to `N`.
+Reject all items in the ship group.
+* "cascadeRejectByProduct": Defaults to `N`.
+Find other order items in at the facility and reject them as well.
+* "comments":

+**Workflow:**
+* For each OrderItem in the IN parameters
+  1. If `cascadeRejectByProduct` is `Y`,
+     -Lookup in OrderItemAndShipGroup view WHERE facilityId	= OrderItemShipGroup.facilityId AND statusIs = `APPROVED` and productId = OrderItem.productId.
+  2. for each OrderItemAndShipGroup, If maySplit is `Y`, Look OrderShipment by orderId and shipGroupSeqId else, orderId and orderItemSeqId.
+  3. For each OrderShipment.
+     - If shipmentId and shipmentItemSeqId is NOT NULL call rejectShipmentItem()
+     - else call rejectOrderItem

 **Key points and logic:**